Choosing the Best Eco-Friendly Products for Your Zero Waste Kitchen

 Biodegradable, Compostable, and Degradable: What's the Difference?

-If you've decided to become a zero waste kitchen but disposable plates, bowls, and flatware are essential to your business, eco-friendly products may be an excellent alternative.
+If you've decided to become a zero waste kitchen but disposable plates, bowls, and flatware are essential to your business, eco-friendly alternatives, such as paper straws and eco-friendly bags, may be an ideal option.
 But, you will notice that some products are labeled as biodegradable and others as compostable, and some are only degradable, so what is the difference?
 These products are all different in what materials they're made from, under which conditions they'll deteriorate, how they break down after being thrown away, and their ultimate environmental impact.
 We'll break down each type of eco-friendly product to help you make an informed decision.

 What Is Biodegradable?